 Convenience Comparison

 In-office aligner companies aren’t typically known for their convenience.
 This is primarily because they require regular office visits, which can eat up your free time.
-But, it’s also because their timelines are typically longer than at-home treatments.
 When it comes to convenience, Invisalign and ClearCorrect are almost identical.
-And if your top priority is getting the most convenient treatment, you might be more satisfied with an at-home aligner company.
+And if your top priority is getting the most convenient treatment, we think you might be more satisfied with an at-home aligner company.

 Invisalign